jermainlaforce/s0md3v.github.io/_posts/2018-10-25-how-i-became-a-hacker-and-more.md

 Then I got a computer, I “wasted” more than one year in playing games & social media which I kind of regret.

-But one day, I decided to have some fun and I searched on google “How to hack facebook account” and I followed one of them which was about Phishing.
+But one day, I decided to have some fun and I searched on google “How to hack facebook account” and I followed one of the results which was about Phishing.

 I created a phishing page after struggling for an hour and posted it on facebook with the caption, “This app lets you see who views your profile secretly” and about 5 people fell into that trap.